Young panda climbing a tree in China

 Yes, you can adopt a giant panda with WWF.
 Donations from giant panda adoptions go both directly to support giant pandas, as well as to fund our wider work to protect nature and our planet.
 Adoptions are symbolic for donating and supporting our conservation work with different species.
 By adopting a giant panda, you will be supporting a whole group of giant pandas, rather than one individual.

-You can adopt a giant panda with WWF from just £3 a month if you pay via Direct Debit, or with a minimum one-off payment of £36.
+You can adopt a giant panda with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
 To adopt a giant panda with WWF, select your donation amount on the widget, click 'Adopt Now' and then complete your donation via our secure online checkout.

-You can adopt a giant panda with WWF from just £3 a month via Direct Debit, or from just £36 via a one-off payment.
-Your money could go further if you pay by Direct Debit as this supports our long-term planning and helps keep our administration costs down.
+You can adopt a giant panda with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
+Your money goes further by Direct Debit as this supports our long-term planning and helps keep our administration costs down.

-When you adopt a giant panda with WWF, 50% of your donation will fund programs of work that directly support giant pandas while the remaining 50% will fund other projects that need it most.
+When you adopt a giant panda with WWF, your donation will not only fund programs of work that directly support giant pandas, but also other vital projects to help bring our world back to life.
 After adopting a giant panda you'll receive a welcome pack including an optional toy and note from the WWF team welcoming you on board.
 We'll keep you updated on how you're supporting our vital work by sending you three adoption updates a year.

 Giant panda adoptions help us; work with Chinese government to set up protected areas for panda habital; create wildlife corridors to reconnect panda habitat; restore degraded panda habitats.